Park History Timeline

 • ¡Viva la Fiesta! takes place April 6 to May 5.
 Entertainment offerings include DJ Aiden Brasher at Court House Stage, Las Estrellas de Tejas at Silver Star Carousel Stage and Mariachi Colima de Javier Rodriguez at the Mexico Gazebo.
 The event also features specialty food offerings and themed decor and photo opportunities.

 • On April 8, the park celebrates the total eclipse with Solar Coaster.
 The special event features select rides and attractions, along with a fireworks show during the total eclipse.
+In the same month, the Chaparral Antique Cars close as construction begins on Dino Island Off Road Adventure.

 2023